storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 after attending the first [World Congress of Philosophy](https://en.wikipedia.org/wiki/World_Congress_of_Philosophy) in Paris in 1900, was impressed by the work of Peano who was using set theory to formalize mathematics.

-He embarked on a journey to formalize mathematics using set theory.
+He embarked on a journey to **formalize mathematics using set theory**.
-However, he stumbled upon a paradox.
+However, he stumbled upon a **paradox**.
 Set theory is very lenient with the definition of sets.
-For example, we can define the set of all sets that are not members of themselves:
+For example, we can define the set of all sets that are **not members of themselves**:

 $$
 R = \\{ x \mid x \notin x \\}
 $$

-Now what happens if we ask the question: is $R$ a member of itself?
+Now what happens if we ask the question: **is $R$ a member of itself?**
-If $R$ is a member of itself, then it is not a member of itself.
+If $R$ is a member of itself, then it is _not_ a member of itself.
-If $R$ is not a member of itself, then it is a member of itself.
+If $R$ is _not_ a member of itself, then it is a member of itself.

 To put more simply, Russell gave the simple analogy: imagine a barber who shaves all men who do not shave themselves.
-Now, the question is: does the barber shave himself?
+Now, the question is: **does the barber shave himself?**
-If he does, then he does not shave himself.
+If he does, then he does _not_ shave himself.
-If he does not shave himself, then he does shave himself.
+If he does _not_ shave himself, then he does shave himself.

 I can even given an even more simple example: the statement "this statement is false" is a paradox.
 If it is true, then it is false.
 If it is false, then it is true.

 Or suppose that I go out and shout out loud: "I am lying".
-If I am lying, then I am not lying.
+If I am lying, then I am _not_ lying.
-If I am not lying, then I am lying.
+If I am _not_ lying, then I am lying.

-All of these examples boils down to the same thing: we cannot have a set of all sets that are not members of themselves.
+All of these examples boil down to the same thing: we cannot have a set of all sets that are **not members of themselves**.

-This is called the [Russell's paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox).
+This is called the [**Russell's paradox**](https://en.wikipedia.org/wiki/Russell%27s_paradox).
-And yet again, we have self-reference creating a paradox.
+And yet again, we have **self-reference** creating a paradox.
 Personally, I find Cantor's multiple infinities more beautiful than Russell's paradox.
 But I acknowledge that Russell's paradox is way simpler and more accessible to the general public.